 Monthly precipitation from January 1985 through December 2014 was obtained by summing daily PERSIANN precipitation data for each month.
 Annual precipitation amounts were obtained by summing the monthly precipitation.
 The 30 year average precipitation was calculated by averaging the annual precipitation from 1985 through 2014.
 Additionally, all monthly averages were calculated over the entire 30 year study.

 The Ocean Niño Index (ONI) monthly data was obtained from the Climate Prediction Center.
 The ONI is a 3-month running mean value of ERSST.v4 sea-surface temperature (SST) anomalies in the Niño 3.4 region (5oN-5oS, 120o-170oW).
 For each station, a subset of the data was created by breaking down the months by ONI phase.
-The frequency of above or below the 30 year average precipitation based on each ONI phase was then counted to ensure that the PERSIANN anomalies agreed with the station anomalies These anomalies were then mapped based on the EEZ region for each USAPI for each of the seven ENSO phases.
+The frequency of above or below the 30 year average precipitation based on each ONI phase was then counted to ensure that the PERSIANN anomalies agreed with the station anomalies.
+These anomalies were then mapped based on the EEZ region for each USAPI for each of the seven ENSO phases.